Curity scope authorization manager

 </config>

-So far we've added the necessary scopes to the OAuth profile and to the client we'll use for user management.
-These scopes will be checked by the authorization manager when certain actions are triggered.
+The above scopes are checked by the authorization manager when certain actions are triggered.
 Actions are events like "client with scope X is trying to read all users" or "client with scope Y is trying to update data on its authenticated subject (user)".
 When an action is triggered, the decision on whether to allow the action is decided by an authorization policy.

 Authorization Policies

-How does the Scope Authorization Manager use these scopes to decide permissions for our configured clients?
+How does the scope authorization manager use these scopes to decide permissions for our configured clients?
 The answer to that is through policies.
 A policy consists of a "policy action", which is similar to the action described as an event above.
 However, while user actions like "client presenting a token with scope X is trying to read all users" is always concrete, an action specified on a policy is allowed to be more broad, like "a client is trying to do a read operation on a user management endpoint".
-While this might seem a little confusing at first, it allows for customizing very powerful authorization rules with very little configuration.
+While this might seem a little confusing at first, it provides some flexibility and can be configured quickly.

 Configuring a Policy